ZuckermanLab/ModelExplorer/README.txt

 8. BUGS/Improvements:

 !BUG! - Energy state not restored to last accepted state after rejection.
 Need to fix and then add unit test.
+Current hypothesis is that some states are in more than one "tied energies" list.
+When one set of tied energies is adjusted in the adjust_tied_energies routine, the other set of "tied" energies is not adjusted, creating a discrepeancy between the energy levels.
+For example: state C is in 2 tied state lists: (A-B-C) and (C-D-E).
+If state C is perturbed, A and B are pertbured but D and E will not be perturbed.
+So C is set to a different level than it was at originally with C-D-E, leaving an incorrect energy in the C-D-E list.

+Debugging findings: Energies are properly restored after rejection ~50% of the time.
+During the restore step (adjust_tied_energies), the energies are not all changed by the same amount as they are during the trial move step (adjust_tied_energies).
+This can be seen by comparing the energy differences before and after the adjust_tied_energies routine for both the trial move and restoration steps.

+Need to verify that states belong to multiple tied energies lists.
+Then create and implement master state/energy list to use instead of pair-wise connections.
+The master list will contain the list of states (i.e. state0, state1) and energies compared to an arbitrary state (i.e. state0 has energy = 0.0, state1 has energy delta = 2).

 Proof-maker:
 *"use strict" errors out (currently commented out)